What to Know Before You Talk to a Claims Adjuster

 If you agree to give a statement make sure to be prepared.
 Keep records of all the details of the accident, witnesses, police reports, and other evidence.
 Make sure to review the evidence before you give a recorded statement.
 Finally, request a copy of the audio recording and transcript of the interview.
 Make sure that the claims adjuster knows that you will not give them a recorded statement unless they provide you with the transcript.

 In many circumstances allowing a recorded statement will not serve your interests at all.
 However, if an attorney advises you to give one make sure to be prepared and have the attorney present while you answer questions.
 Do not simply give in to the claims adjuster’s demands to get a recorded statement.
-Call the experienced attorneys of Christina Pendleton & Associates at (804) 554-4444 to find out how to protect your rights to insurance claims.
+Call the experienced personal injury attorneys of Christina Pendleton & Associates at (804) 554-4444 to find out how to protect your rights to insurance claims.

 The Pendleton Law Team Is Here For You 804-250-5050